decentraland/schemas/report/schemas.api.md

 // src/dapps/nft.ts:47:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/dapps/order.ts:17:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
 // src/dapps/order.ts:18:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
+// src/platform/scene/spawn-point.ts:6:3 - (ae-forgotten-export) The symbol "SinglePosition" needs to be exported by the entry point index.d.ts
+// src/platform/scene/spawn-point.ts:6:3 - (ae-forgotten-export) The symbol "MultiPosition" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)